millerms/RecoveryDharmaBVT/_pages/meetings.md

 excerpt: "This page lists local Recovery Dharma meetings and meditation groups in Vermont, providing key details such as time, type, town, and address."

 ---
-Walking into a meeting can feel daunting, so remember, we're all beginners here, coming together with compassion.
-Whether you are new to Recovery Dharma or an experienced practitioner, these gatherings offer valuable opportunities for connection, mindfulness, and recovery support throughout the community.
+Showing up to a meeting can feel like a big step, so it’s worth saying: everyone is welcome here.
+We come together as we are, with curiosity, dignity, and a shared intention to reduce suffering.
+Whether you’re taking your first step toward recovery or returning to connect with friends on the path, these gatherings offer space to breathe, learn, heal, and feel less alone.

+### What to Expect
+{: .reveal .reveal--up }
+- A brief meditation to settle the mind.
+- Optional sharing — you never have to speak.
+- Confidentiality and respect for everyone in the room.

+Meetings are always free, and you are welcome to just listen.

+Many meetings aim to be accessible and trauma‑informed.
+If you have specific needs, feel free to reach out or ask when you arrive.
+{: .reveal .reveal--up }

+<div class="zen-divider-short"></div>

 {% for meeting in site.data.meetings %}
 <div class="zen-meeting-block reveal reveal--up">